Sanskritis101/Online-Bookstore/README.md

 # Online-Bookstore
-Mini project according to assignment 4 of DBMS course.
+Mini project/Term work according to assignment 4 of DBMS course.
+Comprises of an Online-Bookstore database based